Fate/stay night: Manga

 Himuro no Tenchi Fate/School Life is a comedy 4-koma manga revolving around the everyday life at school of the minor characters of Fate/stay night and Fate/Hollow Ataraxia, specifically the character Kane Himuro, a classmate of Fate/stay night protagonist Shirō Emiya.
-It is serialized in Manga 4-koma Kings Palette from November 25, 2006, and fourteen compiled volumes have been published by Ichijinsha.
+It is serialized in Manga 4-koma Kings Palette from November 25, 2006, and fifteen compiled volumes have been published by Ichijinsha.

 A spin-off manga series Fate/kaleid liner Prisma Illya written and illustrated by Hiroyama Hiroshi was first serialized in Comp Ace in 2008 and later released into two bound volumes.
 The series features Illya as a main character where she lives an alternate life as a schoolgirl.
 However, she is chosen by the Magical Stick Ruby and is involved in a quarrel between Rin and Luvia.
 A sequel series titled Fate/Kaleid liner Prisma Illya 2wei! was serialized from 2009 to 2012 and released in five bound volumes.
 A third manga series titled Fate/Kaleid liner Prisma Illya 3rei!! began serialization in 2012.

 In December 2019, Fate/type Redline began publishing in the Type-Moon Comic Ace web magazine.
 It's set in an alternative setting where a boy was sent back in time to a Holy Grail War set in Japan during World War II.